Bouteilles d'huile de CBD Mellowoil de 1200 mg et 4800 mg entourées de noix de coco, illustrant les produits naturels à base de CBD pour le bien-être.

 Hemp seed oil is another popular carrier oil for CBD, though the shelf life is a lot shorter than MCT.
 Hemp seed oil, if properly stored, can last up to a year, though this is the high end; once exposed to air and outside elements, this number drops considerably.

-Companies will commonly mix both hemp seed oil and MCT oil; this increases the bio-availability rate and packs a great nutritional punch.
+Companies will commonly mix both hemp seed oil and MCT oil; this boosts the bio-availability rate and packs a great nutritional punch.
 CBD oils made with hemp seed oil tend to have more of a classic hempy, earthy taste to them; some people enjoy this, others, not so much.

 Olive Oil and CBD